eMAGTechLabs/GuzzleMiddleware/README.md

 ```

 ## Usage
 The package is able work with 2 different statsd libraries, illugio or dominikl.
-Based on you're choice you will have to use the right adapter (DominikAdapter or IlugioAdapter) in order to instatiate the statsd client.
+Based on you're choice you will have to use the right adapter (DominikAdapter or IlugioAdapter) in order to instantiate the statsd client.

 ## Example